marcinbojko/sslvpn/README.md

 * [NEW] Tests local source (if exists) to prevent dowloading package from Internet
 * Requires source path to MyGet

+### 2017-09-06 Build 4.0.2329.20170906

+* package rebuild with binaries inside
+* sanitized a lots of code from previous versions

 ### 2016-10-01 Build 4.0.2329